bradleeharr/embeddings-GPT/README.md

 - `chat.py`: Script to interact with the chat interface.
 - `data_to_csv.py`: Script to convert scraped data to CSV format.
 - `generate_embeddings.py`: Script to process the data and create embeddings.
-- `get_element_data.py`: Script to scrape and process GNU Radio documentation.
+- `get_element_data.py`: Script to scrape and process documentation.
-- `get_github_data.py`: Script to scrape and process GNU Radio GitHub source code.
+- `get_github_data.py`: Script to scrape and process GitHub source code.

 ## Overview

 1. **Data Collection**:
-   - The project first clones the GNU Radio GitHub and stores it in a structured manner.
+   - The project first clones the chosen GitHub and stores it in a structured manner.

 2. **Data Processing**:
    - Data is cleaned and converted to a CSV format.